 Ms. Jaroslawsky brings to the Board substantial operational and leadership experience, defense industry knowledge and a significant background in accounting and financial matters, including through her prior service as the Chief Financial Officer and Treasurer of a publicly traded company.

 President of Compliance Right, LLC

-AGE DIRECTOR SIN
+AGE DIRECTOR SINCE

+56 2022

-TERM EXPIRES 2025
+TERM EXPIRES

-► Audit
+2025

+COMMITTEES

-Nominating and Corporate Governance (Chair)
+Audit Nominating and Corporate

+Governance (Chair)

-Proposal One: Election of Directors • Directors Whose Terms do not Expire at the Annual Meeting
+Proposal One: Election of Directors • Nominees Proposed for Election as Directors at the Annual Meeting